 Another novelty is the type of the contract, which the ministry calls “pay for what is contracted”.
 This means that the off-taker has to pay the generator for the contracted electricity regardless of whether or not it is consumed.
 The generator has to supply the fixed amounts of power during the agreed time block.
 The contracts will be signed in Colombian peso with adjustments tied to the producer price index.
 The supply period will run for 15 years starting January 1, 2022, when the generators have to begin power deliveries.

 Colombia's national mining and energy planning unit UPME will announce the amount of energy to be auctioned after it receives offers from generators and off-takers.
-This time, there will be a maximum amount of power that can be acquired in order for participants to be awarded the contract.
+This time, there will be a ceiling price that bidder need to stay below if they want to be awarded a contract.
 This, and other measures designed to prevents the concentration of offers around a limited number of bidders, will be revealed later.